Home Assistant Blue

 Home Assistant Yellow

-The DSGW-210-HA powered by Roombanker is an out-of-box Home Assistant Gateway.
-It also is a ready-to-use intelligent home platform and requires minimal programming basics for the user.
-It enables the user to run Home Assistant and experience the best home automation in the world in the easiest way.
+The DSGW-210 Home Assistant gateway powered by Roombanker (a subsidairy of Dusun IoT) is an out-of-box Home Assistant Gateway.
+It also is a ready-to-use smart home hardware and requires minimal programming basics for the user.
+DSGW-210 Home Assistant gateway enables the user to run Home Assistant and experience the best home automation in the world in the easiest way.
 Its RAM is 8GB, and the eMMC is 32GB.
 The CPU adopts Quad-core Cortex A53, which guarantees its high performance.

-The DSGW-210-HA integrates 1000+ devices and services, allowing users to build robust automation and get insight into their energy usage.
-It is a complete local alternative to solutions like SmartThings and HomeBridge.
-It provides an easy-to-use interface and empowers the local control of smart home devices without anything in the cloud, offering better security, excellent reliability, and more flexibility than many cloud-connected devices.
+Home Assistant can integrate 1000+ devices and services, allowing users to build robust home automation and get insight into their energy usage.
+It is a complete local alternative to IoT solutions like SmartThings and HomeBridge.
+What’s more, It provides an easy-to-use interface and empowers the local control of smart home devices without anything in the cloud, offering better security, excellent reliability, and more flexibility than many cloud-connected devices.

-Next is a detailed table comparing the three gateways in terms of hardware and performance.
+Next is a detailed table comparing the three Home Assitant gateways in terms of hardware and performance.

 |Home Assistant Yellow||Home Assistant Blue||DSGW-210-HA|